AnaG0307/MindFlow/README.md

 - **Development Order**

-We also didn't really decide on what order we would start developing our project and deciding what needed to be developed first.
+We also didn't decide on what order we would start developing our project and deciding what needed to be developed first.
 This was due on that we had a vague idea on what needed to be developed first.
 We had an initial discussion about it and agreed that creating a structure for the project (what folders were necessary like client and server, and how the folders inside this folders had to be structured as well) was important to get started and avoid each member of the group creating folders here and there randomly.
-So we decided were to place all the main directories like server, client, components, pages, etc. and had a session all together explaining it to ensure we were all in the same page.
+So we decided where to place all the main directories like server, client, components, pages, etc. and had a session altogether explaining it to ensure we were all in the same page.
 We also agreed on a naming convention for folders and file names (camel case for folder names, ie. signup, and camel case with initial uppercase for the first letter for files, ie. SignUp.js).

-As we carried developing the project it was obvious that more in depth development priorities were needed as some of the developers working in the backend needed some front end done and the other way round.
+As we carried developing the project it was obvious that more in-depth development priorities were needed, as some of the developers working in the backend needed some front end done and the other way round.
 We solved this by communicating with the particular developer working on that area and kept working together by communicating what needs we had.
-It is been a fantastic learning as we learned the importance of organising what needs to be developed first and communicating in a clear way with each other.
+It has been a fantastic learning as we learned the importance of organising what needs to be developed first and communicating in a clear way with each other.

 - **Working with Github**